burr98/Udacity-BA/README.md

 # Udacity-BA
-This repo contains my solution approach to my Udacity Business Nanodegree Course
+This repo contains my solution approach to all the Projects in my Udacity Business Nanodegree Course